yongjinkim49/Berkeley-Blockchain-Guidebook/more-on-types-of-chains/private-chain/introduction.md

 Its major features include full privacy, high efficiency, stability, & low fee: The main distinction between public and private blockchains is who is allowed to join the network, carry out the consensus protocol that determines mining rights and rewards, and maintain the shared ledger.
 The owner or operator has authority over what entries on the blockchain are necessary A private blockchain isn’t truly decentralized since it’s a distributed ledger that functions as a closed, secure database based on cryptography ideas.
 Not everyone can operate a full node on the private blockchain, conduct transactions, or authenticate/validate blockchain modifications.

 There are notable providers of private blockchains, such as [Ripple](https://www.ripple.com/), [R3’s Corda](https://www.r3.com/platform/) and [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric).&#x20;

+Here, we briefly outline the major features of some private blockchains: